akvilary/sqlconstructor/README.md

     p['select']('quantity')
     ...
 ```
-It adds comment to produced sql as
+Since you added sql_id, now the SqlQuery instance has such value in sql_id attribute and it will add comment to produced sql as:
 ```sql
 -- sql_id='25b11c69-ae05-4804-89ea-8ee405f6be8b'
 SELECT